-Subscribers invest in National Class Units and/or Québec Class Units.
+(1) Subscribers invest in National Class Units and/or Québec Class Units.
 The subscription price for the Units is payable in full at Closing.

-(2) The Partnership enters into Investment Agreements.
+&lt;sup>(2) The Partnership enters into Investment Agreements.

-(3) Subscribers must be Limited Partners on December 31, 2022 to obtain tax deductions in respect of such year.
+&lt;sup>(3) Subscribers must be Limited Partners on December 31, 2023 to obtain tax deductions in respect of such year.

-(4) The Partnership intends to implement a Liquidity Event (which the General Partner currently intends will be a Mutual Fund Rollover Transaction) on or before December 31, 2024, subject to market conditions.
+(4) The Partnership intends to implement a Liquidity Event (which the General Partner currently intends will be a Mutual Fund Rollover Transaction) on or about September 16, 2025, subject to market conditions.